moosecj/BeliefRevision/README.md

     help - prints out he syntax for beliefs

 When entering a belief base, you have to adhere to the following syntax:

     For a symbol: φ
     For a not operation: !φ
     For an or operation: φ OR ψ
     For an and operation: φ AND ψ
     For an implication: φ -> ψ
-for a biimplication: φ <-> ψ
+    For a biimplication: φ <-> ψ
     For a paranthesis: (φ)

 An example could be 'p, p -> q' or 'p, p -> (q AND r)'